Måns Zelmerlöw: Personal life

 Between 2008 and 2011, he was in a relationship with the Swedish singer and model Marie Serneholt, a former member of the Swedish pop band A-Teens.
 In 2016, Zelmerlöw began dating British actress Ciara Janson and they later announced their engagement.
 In December 2017, Zelmerlöw announced that they were expecting a child together.
-A few weeks later, he confirmed that the child would be a boy.
-The couple live in Surrey, just outside of London.
-On 25 May 2018 he announced via social media that Ciara had given birth to their son, Albert.
+On 25 May 2018 he announced via social media that Ciara had given birth to their son.
 The couple married on 5 September 2019.

-On 9 August 2022, Zelmerlöw announced on Instagram that Ciara had given birth to their second son, Ossian Matteus Zelmerlöw.
+On 9 August 2022, Zelmerlöw announced on Instagram that Janson had given birth to their second son.
+As of 2024, Zelmerlöw and Janson live on a vineyard in Staffanstorp, with Janson travelling to England every other week for her son from a previous relationship.

+On 8 July 2024, Zelmerlöw opened a coffee and wine trailer named Beans and Grapes which is in the garden adjacent to the tennis museum in Båstad, Sweden.
+The coffee and wine trailer is said to feature live music and have room for 50 guests.

+In March 2025, Janson filed for divorce, accusing Zelmerlöw of toxic and abusive behaviour.
+This caused a sensation in Sweden where they are very well known.
+In May 2025, Sveriges Radio published an interview with Dagens Nyheter, who disclosed that it had turned down an interview with Zelmerlöw due to demands he made; among those were not to allow Janson to comment on what he said in it or do an interview on her own.
+Göteborgs-Posten instead made the interview.